Construction of polar codes for arbitrary discrete memoryless channels: Channel Degradation and the Code Construction Scheme

 Before proceeding further we note that $T^{-}$ and $T^{+}$ appearing in Algorithm \ref{euclid} can be any transformations that produce combined channels for the polarization procedure.
 The possibilities range from Ar{\i}kan's transform to the schemes discussed in the end of Section \ref{prelim}.

-The next step is to define the function $\texttt{degrade}$ in such a way that it can be applied for general discrete channels.
+The next step is to define the function $\texttt{degrade}$ in such a way that it can be applied to general discrete channels.
 Ideally, the degrading-merge operation should optimize the degraded channel by attaining the smallest rate loss over all $T':$

 Equation \eqref{con_max} defines a convex maximization problem, which is difficult to solve with reasonable complexity.
 To reduce the computational load, \cite{tal_vardy} proposed the following approximation to \eqref{con_max}: replace $y,y'\in \sY$ by a single symbol if the pair $y,y'$ gives the minimum loss of capacity among all pairs of output symbols, and repeat this as many times as needed until the number of the remaining output symbols is equal to or less than $\mu$ (see Algorithm C in \cite{tal_vardy}).
-In \cite{pedersani,sasoglu5} this procedure was called {\em greedy mass merging}.
-In the binary case this procedure can be implemented with complexity $O(N \mu^2 \log \mu)$ because one can check only those pairs of symbols $(y_1,y_2)$ which are closest to each other in terms of the likelihood ratios (see Theorem 8 in \cite{tal_vardy}).
+In \cite{pedarsani,sasoglu5} this procedure was called {\em greedy mass merging}.
+In the binary case this procedure can be implemented with complexity $O(N \mu^2 \log \mu)$ because one can check only those pairs of symbols $(y_1,y_2)$ which are closest to each other in terms of the likelihood ratios (see Theorem 8 in \cite{tal_vardy}), and there are virtual channels in total for which this procedure needs to be carried out.
 This simplification does not generalize to the channels with nonbinary inputs, meaning that we need to inspect all pairs of symbols.
-Since the total number of pairs is $O(\mu^4)$ after each evolution step, the overall complexity of the greedy mass merging algorithm for nonbinary input alphabets becomes $O(N \mu^4 \log \mu)$.
+Since the total number of pairs is $O(\mu^4)$ after each evolution step, the overall complexity of the greedy mass merging algorithm for nonbinary input alphabets is at most $O(N \mu^4 \log \mu)$.

+There is a faster way to perform the search for closest pairs in a metric space \cite{BentleyShamos}, relying on which the complexity of each evolution step can be estimated as $O(\mu^2 \log \mu),$ \textcolor{black}{although the implicit constant grows rapidly with the size of the output alphabet.} Thus, the overall complexity of our algorithm is $O(N \mu^2 \log \mu)$, as claimed earlier.

 For a channel $W:\sX \to \sY$ define

 for all $x\in\sX$ and $y\in\sY.$ For a subset $A\subseteq\sY,$ define

 In the following lemma we establish an upper bound on the rate loss of the greedy mass merging algorithm for nonbinary input alphabets.